harenber/ptc-go/README.md

 select the right frequency, if you steer your radio through the modem.
 Please check the modem's manual for details.
 You **do not** need to set basic parameters like your callsign with this feature.
-This is handled by the code anyhow.
+This is handled by the code.

 ### connect